 Symrise paid out less in dividends than it reported in profits, but unfortunately it didn't generate enough cash to cover the dividend.
 Were this to happen repeatedly, this would be a risk to Symrise's ability to maintain its dividend.

 Have Earnings And Dividends Been Growing?

 Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-Hanesbrands has delivered 15% dividend growth per year on average over the past eight years.
+In the past 10 years, Symrise has increased its dividend at approximately 5.4% a year on average.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.